knocklabs/docs/pages/send-and-manage-data/preferences.md

 }
 ```

-In this example, the user would receive all in-app notifications for the new-comment workflow, but would not receive
+In this example, the user would receive in-app notifications but not email notifications for the new-comment workflow.
-any emails for this workflow.

 ### Preference evaluation

 Based on what we've discussed above, you can follow the preference evaluation rules below to understand how a given user's preferences will evaluate for a given workflow-channel combination.

-1. Is there a channel type preference opt-out for the user on the current channel?
-If so, stop don't send the notification.
+1. Is the user opted out of the current channel?
-2. Is there a workflow preference opt-out for the user?
 If so, don't send the notification.
+2. Is the user opted out of the notifications sent by the current workflow?
+If so, don't send the notification.
-3. Is there a workflow-channel opt-out for the user on the current channel?
+3. Is the user opted out of the current workflow-channel pair?
 If so, don't send the notification.